-This one Complete Disney World FastPass + Guide in addition to detailing what it is and how to schedule it, it offers tips for getting the best Fast Pass in all Disney parks.
+This one Complete Disney World FastPass + Guide in addition to detailing what it is and how to schedule it, it offers tips for obtaining the best Fast Passes in all Disney parks.

-By following these strategies, you can use the Disney app to get the best FastPass+ selections, minimizing wait times on your trip.
+By following these strategies, you'll be able to use the Disney app to get the best FastPass+ selections, minimizing wait times on your trip.

-This complete and detailed guide to FastPass+ at Walt Disney World has been tweaked several times to help you plan your trip, taking into account all the releases and changes made to both the system and the parks.
+This complete and in-depth guide to FastPass+ at Walt Disney World has been tweaked several times to better help you plan your trip, taking into account all the releases and changes made to both the system and the parks.

-Spoiler: In our last Walt Disney World we got fastPass + for Flight of Passage (and we had no reservation in disney hotel – for those who don’t know, guests at disney hotels can book fastPass + 30 days in advance more than non-guests )
+Spoiler: In our last Walt Disney World we got fastPass + for Flight of Passage (and we didn't have a reservation in disney hotel – for those who don’t know, disney hotel guests can schedule fastPass + 30 days in advance, more than non-guests )

-Before we get to these specific tips, let's give you more information about Fast Passes.
+Before we get to those specific tips, let's give you more information about Fast Passes.

-You may be wondering what exactly is the Fastpass +?
+You might be wondering what exactly is Fastpass +?

-Well, it is essentially a reservation by appointment at a particular attraction.
+Well, it's essentially a timed reservation at a particular attraction.

-You make a FastPass+ reservation and access the attraction where you booked the reservation during the allocated time period (say 1:20 & #8211; 14:20), enter the FastPass+ line and have a minimum wait in line.
-It's like a VIP line, but there is no charge for using FastPass+.
+You make a FastPass+ reservation and access the attraction you reserved the reservation for during the allotted time period (say, 1:20 am – 2:20 pm), enter via the FastPass+ line, and have a minimal wait in line.
+It's like a VIP row, but there is no charge to use FastPass+.

-Will I still get in line?
+Will I still queue?
 YES!
-FastPass also has a queue, but as they release according to the schedule, the queue you will get is much smaller than the normal attraction queue.
+FastPass also has a queue, but as they release according to the schedule, the queue you'll take is much shorter than the queue at the normal attraction.

-FastPass+ is the second generation of FastPass at Walt Disney World, replacing FastPass paper reserves (in some other disney parks like DisneyLand California it's still on paper).
+FastPass+ is the second generation of FastPass at Walt Disney World, replacing paper FastPass reservations (at some other Disney parks like DisneyLand California it's still on paper).

-The idea, then, was to get people out of line and allow them to do other things while they waited for the attraction (or show) reservation window.
+The idea, then, was to take people out of the queues and allow them to do other things while waiting for the attraction (or show) reservation window.

-The original FastPass system had its strengths and weaknesses and could be leveraged to allow those doing homework a strategic advantage.
+The original FastPass system had its strengths and weaknesses and could be leveraged to allow those who did their homework a strategic advantage.

-FastPass+ was feared to exist when it was officially launched a few years ago by those who dominated the old system, but FastPass+ has its own advantages.
-While FastPass + cannot be exploited to the same degree as regular FastPass paper, if you are smart and well-versed, it can save you a lot of time on your Disney park ride.
+There were fears that FastPass+ even existed when it was officially launched a few years ago by those who mastered the old system, but FastPass+ has its own perks.
+Although FastPass + cannot be exploited to the same degree as regular paper FastPass, if you are smart and understand how it works, you can save and optimize a lot of time on your trip to Disney parks.

-All we need is a little patience and time to understand how FastPass+ works.
+All it takes is a little patience and spending time to understand how FastPass+ works.

 FASTPASS + RESERVATION STEP BY STEP

-There are two ways to get the FastPass +: through the My Disney Experience app or website prior to your visit, or through internal kiosks for guests who do not have smartphones or who do not buy tickets in advance.
+There are two ways to get the FastPass +: Through the My Disney Experience app or website before your visit, or through in-house kiosks for guests who don't have smartphones or who don't purchase tickets in advance.

-O FastPass + is then stored in the MagicBand or on your park tickets.
-(Magic Bands are not mandatory to use FastPass+, you can link them to your ticket card, normally)
+The FastPass + is then stored in MagicBand or on your park tickets.
+(Magic Bands are not required to use FastPass+, you can link them to your ticket card as normal)

-The importance of booking the FastPass + before your trip has to be overemphasized, and this is one of the big reasons why we recommend buying tickets as early as possible ( tdiscount tickets – just use our coupon: PDP ) .
+The importance of booking FastPass + before your trip has to be super-emphasized, and that's one of the big reasons why we recommend purchasing tickets as early as possible ( tdiscount tickets – just use our coupon: PDP ) .

-Many FastPass + to popular attractions sell out quickly, and get reservations FastPass + Advance can literally save hours in line, or prevent you from completely missing out on experiences (in case of launch attractions that have exceeded the 4-hour mark).
+Many FastPass + for popular attractions sell out quickly, and get reservations FastPass + advance can literally save you hours of queuing, or prevent you from missing out on experiences altogether (in the case of launch attractions that have surpassed the 4-hour queue mark).

-O FastPass + can be reserved for any time window during the park's normal opening hours, as long as available.
+The FastPass + can be booked for any time window during the park's normal operating hours, as long as it is available.

-O FastPass + cannot be booked during extra magic hours or special events such as the Christmas Party or the Halloween party.
+The FastPass + cannot be booked during extra magic hours or special events such as the Christmas Party or the Party of Halloween.

-In addition, the times of the FastPass + cannot overlap.
-But rest assured that these restrictions are seen straight away by the app, it will not allow you to commit these infractions.
+Furthermore, the hours of FastPass + cannot overlap.
+But rest assured that these restrictions are seen right away by the application, it will not allow you to commit these infractions.

-You rescue the FastPass + passing the MagicBand or ticket against a ?Mickey Head? (a mickey-shaped totem that flashes with a white light) outside the attractions of the FastPass +.
+you rescue the FastPass + passing the MagicBand or ticket against a ?Mickey Head? (a mickey-shaped totem that flashes with a white light) outside the attractions of the FastPass +.

 You can book 3 FastPass+ per day before your vacation.
-You can arrive 5 minutes early or 15 minutes late to use your FastPass+ reservation and RFID readers will allow you to sign in.
-So, in fact, your & #8220; time window & #8221; lasts 1 hour and 20 minutes.
+You can arrive 5 minutes early or 15 minutes late to use your FastPass+ reservation and RFID readers will let you in.
+So your “hour” window is actually 1 hour and 20 minutes long.

-On our last trip we got to schedule 9 fastPass + on the same day.
-After using the initial 3 you can schedule 1 more and after using that one more 1 and so on.
+On our last trip we booked 9 fastPass + on the same day.
+After using the initial 3 you can schedule 1 more and after using that, 1 more and so on.

-Right after you pass the RFID reader, the system already counts as fastPass + used, so you can already schedule another, what we did is, while we were queuing that fastPass + (even small), we were already looking for another available near the time where we would get out of the attraction.
+Right after you pass the RFID reader, the system already counts as fastPass + used, so you can already schedule another one, what we did is, while we were in the queue for that fastPass + (even if small), we were already looking for another one available close to the time when we would exit the attraction.

-The early booking process for the FastPass + It's relatively simple when you understand it, but it's one of those things that is so much easier to understand when you can see something to help you visualize the process, so I'll walk you through and explain some additional things.
+The early booking process for the FastPass + it's relatively simple once you understand it, but it's one of those things that's much easier to understand when you can see something to help you visualize the process, so I'm going to walk you through those and explain some additional things.

-For this demonstration, I'm using the My Disney Experience website, but it's pretty much the same in the app.
-Before you begin, you must download the My Disney app or sign in to your account at http://disneyworld.com
+For this demo, I'm using the My Disney Experience website, but it's pretty much the same in the app.
+Before you begin, you'll need to download the My Disney app or sign in to your Disney account. http://disneyworld.com

-When you buy the tickets Walt Disney World in advance and staying at a Walt Disney World resort hotel, you can make your FastPass+ selections up to 60 days prior to check-in for the duration of your stay.
+When you buy the tickets Disney World tickets in advance and stay at a Walt Disney World resort hotel, you can make your FastPass+ selections up to 60 days prior to check-in for the entire duration of your stay.

-If you are not staying at a Disney resort, you can only schedule 30 days.
+If you are not staying at a Disney resort, you can only book with 30 days.

-These booking windows open at 7am on the 30- or 60-day mark, so don't wait until 8am to do this as if it was Early Meal Booking!
-Orlando time, guys!
+These booking windows open at 7am at the 30 or 60 day mark, so don't wait until 8am to do this as an Advance Dining Booking!
+Orlando time, folks!

 Wonderful, now let's show how to schedule fastPass +:

-Make sure you're signed in to My Disney Experience on your computer or phone, open the My Disney Experience menu, click FastPass+, and be ready to go at 7am (from Orlando).
+Make sure you're signed in to My Disney Experience on your computer or phone, open the My Disney Experience menu, click FastPass+ and be ready to go at exactly 7am (from Orlando).

-When the clock reaches 7, click the button & #8220; Start & #8221; FastPass+ page and start making your selections through the process shown below?
+When the clock hits 7, click the “Start” button on the FastPass+ page and start making your selections through the process shown below?

-(First, you will be taken to a screen where you select your friends and determine who you will make reservations for.
-For the privacy of my friends who may not want your information on the blog, I am skipping the screen...)
+(First, you'll be taken to a screen where you select your friends and determine who you'll make reservations for.
+For the privacy of my friends who may not want their information on the blog, I'm skipping the screen...)

 Then select the date and wait.

-These images are from a schedule we made a few years ago, but rest assured that nothing has changed and the screens are still exactly the same so far in 2020!
+These images are from a booking we made a few years ago, but rest assured that nothing has changed and the screens are still exactly the same as of today in 2020!

-Then you make your individual selections of the attraction and time you want, so always remember to stay tuned when shifting between one attraction and another if you pick up nearby times.
+Then, you make your individual selections of the attraction and desired time, always remember to stay tuned in the displacement between one attraction and another if you take close times.

-After choosing your time, the app or website will show you the confirmation screen.
+After choosing your time slot, the app or website will show you the confirmation screen.

-I even recommend that the scheduling be done via the application instead of the site, because I find it much easier and intuitive.
+I even recommend scheduling via the app instead of the website, as I find it much easier and more intuitive.

-If you found the above tutorial too complicated, rest assured!
-We have the fastPass + scheduling service, where we will make your and your family's bonding arrangements and schedule the attractions you desire or you desire our nominations!
+If by chance you found the tutorial above too complicated, don't worry!
+We have the FastPass + scheduling service, where we will make your ticket links, yours and your family's and we will schedule the attractions that you want or that you want our indications!

 All this for a very cheap value to ensure your tranquility!
 Send us an email requesting a quote!

-When you return to the FastPass+ screen, you will see your reservations, modify them, etc. It's all very intuitive.
+When you return to the FastPass+ screen, you'll see your reservations, be able to modify them, etc. It's all very intuitive.

-If you can use Facebook, you can use this system, including facebook is much more complicated ehehhhh.
+If you can use Facebook, you can use this system, even Facebook is much more complicated ehehhhh.

-Chances are that any questions you have about site functionality will answer after playing with it for 5 minutes.
+Chances are, any questions you have about the site's functionality will be answered after playing around with it for 5 minutes.

-And if you still can't figure out how to do something, no problem, just send us a message here in this post or in any of our social media!
+And if you still can't find how to do something, no problem, just send us a message here in this post or on any of our social media!

 Best FastPass +

-Let's try not to stretch too far around in case you care about the best choices and don't want to read a long explanation of why (this is in the strategy below).
+We'll try not to linger too long here, in case you care about the best choices and don't want to read a long explanation why (that's in the strategy below).

-Here are the options where you will save more time in each park:
+Here are the options where you'll save the most time at each park: